KenGrinder/DocuSign-Convert/README.md

 ## ⚖️ Legal Disclaimer

 This tool is not affiliated with, endorsed by, or sponsored by DocuSign or Adobe.
+DocuSign and Adobe are trademarks of their respective owners.
-It processes user-exported JSON data to create standard PDF files.
+This tool processes user-exported JSON data to create standard PDF files.
 Users are responsible for ensuring they have the right to convert their documents.

 ## 📄 License